WBBL 2025 Strategy: MatchMind's Cricket Prediction Markets Success

 Finals bracket volatility

 By Match 18, our simulations had stabilised around three clear contenders.
-Not necessarily at the top of the ladder — but structurally superior across batting depth, bowling economy, stability of XI, and late-season upside.
+They may not have been at the top of the ladder, but they were structurally superior across batting depth, bowling economy, stability of XI, and late-season upside.

 Here is exactly what our Monte Carlo engine generated after 50,000 simulations: